mindful-math/mindful-math.github.io/content/post/spacedLearning.md

 Anki
 - Focused on memorization, but useful again for spaced repetition (I think memorization is required for being the best problem solver)
 - Primarily language-focused decks available - French, Japanese, Korean, etc.
-- Free
+- Free (except mobile app is $24 wth...)

 OpenStax
 - Again, some cookie-cutter BS with practice problems sprinkled in between
 - Constrained to very basic material (high school or below)
 - Freemium (didn't even bother looking at price structure because content isn't good)

 In summary, I think MIT, Codeforces, & LeetCode are the strongest competitors for the unrelenting student interested in solving all problems out there and getting better every day.
+Anki is in its own category, but it would be tremendously big-brained to integrate with one of the aforementioned downstream problem-solving sites.

 The other "competitors" are really focused on grade-school / very diluted and easy content.